barkhaj/cv/readme.md

 Data Operations, Technology @ [Quantium](http://quantium.com/), Sydney, NSW _(2014 - 2017)_ <br>
 -	Enhancements and support of SQL server 2005, 2008 and 2012 insurance databases for Quantium QuoteCompare® products.
 - Support and maintenance of production processes for Google to Store and Facebook analytics data deliverables using SQL server 2014.
-- Productionise, monitor and maintain data quality tests in R for Quantium CheckOut® data, Woolworths EDW data and for bespoke datasets.
+- Productionise, monitor, and maintain data quality tests in R for Quantium CheckOut® data, Woolworths EDW data and for bespoke datasets.
 - Data investigation support for product service desk, to help resolve customer questions regarding CheckOut® data.
 - Ongoing maintenance, enhancements and support for the Woolworths enterprise customer insight cubes.
 Includes SQL server database administration and troubleshooting.
 - Code and develop packages for data preparation of very large data sets, such as Woolworths customer value model, store tailored ranging and substitutability.